kw7oe/kw7oe.github.io/content/posts/how-i-deploy-my-elixir-release.md

 ## Steps for initial release

-Before we start, let's briefly talk about the steps involve to deploy our release.
+Before we start, let's briefly talk about the steps involved to deploy our release.

-1. Copy the release tar file to the remote server.
+1. Copy the release tarball to the remote server.
 2. Extract the tar file on the remote server.
 3. Start your application by running `/bin/app_name daemon`

-Which is equivalent to the following bash script:
+This is equivalent to the following bash script:

 ```bash
 #!/bin/bash